 June / July 2020

-The borders in Europe were closed for several months from mid-March 2020 due to the corona crisis.
+The borders in Europe were closed for several months from mid-March 2020 due to the coronavirus COVID-19 crisis.
 Italy was the first European country to open its borders unilaterally for foreign guests in early June.
 Besides a few short trips to Tuscany, Northern Italy, Venice and Sicily, the last time I traveled around the country for a longer period of time was more than 30 years ago, because mass tourism in Italy always put me off.

 As Northern Italy was more severely affected by the virus at that time, we traveled directly to Florence.